 Rainbow Mountain 2 Day Trek

 This Rainbow Mountain 2 Day Trek is for those who don’t like to walk with a lot of people.
-You will enjoy the first day the majestic Ausangate glacier, On the second day you will enjoy the Amazing Rainbow Mountain early in the morning.
+You will enjoy the first day the majestic Ausangate glacier, and the second day you will enjoy the Amazing Rainbow Mountain early in the morning.
 We only take small groups and private trips, minimum 02 and a maximum of 08 persons. we provide you personalized service.
 This hike is rated as difficult, But we have rainbow Mountain 2 Day hike easy option too! for people who dont hike much.

 RAINBOW MOUNTAIN 2 DAY TREK ITINERARY